-Hidden away in the lush Welsh woodlands, this boutique dance effort continues to go from strength-to-strength.
-Now in year nine, it continues to offer a stellar mix of DJs and artists for anyone who likes their beats and bass to be strictly alternative.
-Get ready to roam through the forest and dance long into the night, accompanied by a delightfully eclectic soundtrack (anything from deep house to disco to Afrobeat to electronica).
+Now in its 11th year, this boutique festival continues to offer a stellar mix of DJs and artists for anyone who likes their beats and bass to be strictly alternative.
+Get ready to roam through the forest and dance long into the night, accompanied by a delightfully eclectic soundtrack (anything from deep house and disco to afrobeat and electronica).
 Those who want a little luxury can even shell out for boutique camping.

 Huge headliners at one of the UK’s biggest rock festivals

-Now celebrating its 50th year, the modern day Isle of Wight festival is a far cry from the hippy love-in that landed back in 1968.
-Nowadays, big name headliners and commercial rock and pop favourites are the order of the day, with a hefty dose of nostalgia thrown in for good measure.
-They may not be trying to push the envelope, but after five decades in the game, Isle of Wight knows how to please a crowd.
+Now in its 52nd year, the modern-day Isle of Wight festival is a far cry from the hippy love-in that landed back in 1968.
+Nowadays, big-name headliners and commercial rock and pop favourites are the order of the day, with a hefty dose of nostalgia thrown in for good measure.
+They may not be trying to push the envelope, but after five decades in the game, the IOW fest knows how to please a crowd.